 Some people are just trying to get home.

 In 2016, WellPower peer specialist Andi Bankes received a grant to begin a program built for connecting people stranded in Denver who were trying to get back to their families in other states.
-For someone who feels they’re out of options and hopeless, the opportunity to be reunited with family can feel too good to be true – luckily, this fairy tale is real.
+For someone who feels they’re out of options and hopeless, the opportunity to be reunited with family can feel too good to be true – luckily, this fairy tale was real.

 Finding betterment